hiimjustin000/MoreIcons/about.md

 If anything goes wrong, the mod will log warnings and errors to the console, which can be checked in `(Geometry Dash folder)/geode/logs`.

+## Texture Packs
+For adding icons to texture packs, the process is similar to adding icons to the mod.
+However, you will need the mod "Texture Loader" by Geode Team installed to use these texture packs.

+The texture pack should be placed in `(Geometry Dash folder)/config/geode.texture-loader/packs/(pack name)`, where `(pack name)` is the name of the texture pack, or a zip file containing the texture pack.
+The same rules apply for the texture pack as they do for the custom icons, with the sprites being added to `(pack name)/config/hiimjustin000.more_icons/(gamemode)`, where `(gamemode)` is the gamemode the icon is for.

+Note that this will only work if the texture pack has a `pack.json` file in the root of the texture pack directory.

 ## Using Icons
 To use a custom icon, you will need to go into the icon kit.
 In the icon kit, there is a second row of dots that you can click on to view the extra icons.
 Click on the dot to view a page of extra icons, and click on one of the icons to select it.